 Ellen works as an educational consultant throughout the United States and around the world.
 At Beach School, Ellen provides specific, classroom-tested ideas for reaching children with every learning style.
 A firm believer in differentiated instruction, Ellen is inspiring every educator at our school.

-Ellen works with our teachers to refine their skills in delivering the PYP, especially in improving their use of inquiry in literacy and numeracy.
-She helps our teachers and administrators to develop units of inquiry that will excite our students’ imaginations and empower them to search for answers to their questions.
+Ellen worked with our teachers to refine their skills in delivering the PYP, especially in improving their use of inquiry in literacy and numeracy.
+She helped our teachers and administrators to develop units of inquiry that will excite our students’ imaginations and empower them to search for answers to their questions.

-With considerable experience in authentic assessment and evaluation techniques that give a true picture of students’ understanding, Ellen is helping our teachers learn to measure our school’s success in more meaningful ways.
-She is teaching us how to develop better assessment and evaluation guidelines so that our grading and reporting system is an accurate reflection of what our school believes in.
-Ellen works with our teachers, creating a robust Exhibition framework for our students’ final year in the PYP.
+With considerable experience in authentic assessment and evaluation techniques that give a true picture of students’ understanding, Ellen helped our teachers learn to measure our school’s success in more meaningful ways.
+She taught us how to develop better assessment and evaluation guidelines so that our grading and reporting system is an accurate reflection of what our school believes in.
+Ellen worked with our teachers, creating a robust Exhibition framework for our students’ final year in the PYP.
 The Exhibition is the ultimate in authentic assessment because it asks the student to provide evidence of the effectiveness of the school’s PYP Programme through a unit of inquiry where he or she is the primary thinker, leader, and investigator.

-We are thrilled to have Ellen on our Beach School team!
+We are so grateful to have had Ellen on our Beach School team!

 Please click on the links below to view some examples of Primary Years Program curricula from around the world:

 (Please note that most of the information found below can be found at www.ibo.com or by simply using the search terms “ib pyp curriculum examples".)